Degree Program: BS/BA + MS

-Completion of the Ph.D. degree in CS or ECE signifies that you have become an effective, independent researcher.
+Completion of the Ph.D. degree in EE, CE, or CS signifies that you have become an effective, independent researcher.
 Ph.D. degrees are required for faculty positions in academia, and top research positions in industry and government.

 Unlike the MS degree, which typically takes one to two years to complete, a Ph.D. degree can take four or more years to complete.
 A major component of the Ph.D. process is a multi-year, original, individual research project that leads to a doctoral dissertation, and a defense of that dissertation before a committee.
 A doctoral dissertation is essentially a book about one's original research.

 If I start an MS, can I switch to Ph.D. later?